marvintv/tesla-clone/README.md

 ### Features
 - Home Page contains sections
+- Redux used to populate header/menu with Vehicles
 - Navigate through all sections of each vehicle (Tesla 3, Model S, Y, X)
 - Hamburger Menu on the left
 - Animations